 It may also be necessary to upgrade to a higher PPE level when you change your work processes.
 If a change to one task puts workers at risk of skin contact with harmful materials, they’ll need the proper clothing to protect against those substances.

-Remember, personal protective equipment is the last level of protection against the hazards your workers will face.
+Ultimately, remember that personal protective equipment serves as the final line of defense against the hazards your workers face each day.
 When making complicated changes to processes, equipment, and people, follow the change management process.
 And during this process, if you create or uncover a new health hazard, reevaluate your PPE requirements and adjust them quickly to avoid costly incidents down the line.